Numerically assisted determination of local models in network scenarios: Representation of local models

-Therefore, the problem of finding a local model for a given behaviour $p^*(a,b,\ldots|x,y,\ldots)$ can be reduced to a constrained non-linear optimization problem on the elements of $p_\lambda,p_\mu,\ldots$ and $p_a,p_b,\ldots$, with the sum of squared errors in the probabilities as the cost function:
+Therefore, the problem of finding a local model for a given behavior $p^*(a,b,\ldots|x,y,\ldots)$ can be reduced to a constrained non-linear optimization problem on the elements of $p_\lambda,p_\mu,\ldots$ and $p_a,p_b,\ldots$, with the sum of squared errors in the probabilities as the cost function:

+The sum of squared errors was chosen as the cost function mainly because of ease of numerical computation.
+However, it is possible to use other more common statistical distances without any relevant changes in the obtained results.
+For example, we have been able to reproduce the main results of Sec. \ref{subsec: W} using the Hellinger distance \cite{hellinger}.

-In order to apply this idea to solve interesting problems regarding the bilocal and triangle topologies (figures \ref{fig: bilocal network} and \ref{fig:triangle scenario}), two Python modules named bilocal.py and triangle.py were created.
+In order to apply this idea to solve interesting problems regarding the bilocal and triangle topologies (Figs. \ref{fig: bilocal network} and \ref{fig:triangle scenario}), two \textsc{python} modules named bilocal.py and triangle.py were created.
 The code and documentation are publicly available at \href{https://github.com/mariofilho281/localmodels/tree/master}{github.com/mariofilho281/localmodels}.
-In these two modules, the optimization problem \ref{optimization problem} is solved with a trust-region algorithm for constrained optimization available in the SciPy package \cite{SciPy}.
+In these two modules, the optimization problem \ref{optimization problem} is solved with a trust-region algorithm for constrained optimization available in the \textsc{scipy} package \cite{SciPy}.
 This algorithm deals with inequality constraints by employing the barrier method, which reduces the original problem to a sequence of equality constrained problems.
 Each of these subproblems is then solved using a trust-region sequential quadratic programming (SQP) with the projected conjugate gradient (CG) method \cite{trust-constr}.

-One important remark is that in standard Bell nonlocality, the problem of finding a local model for a given behaviour (if one such model exists) is substantially easier.
-In fact, it reduces to a feasibility problem in linear programming, for which there are algorithms that can provide an explicit model in case the behaviour is local, or a Bell inequality violated by the behaviour in case it is not local \cite{scarani}.
-In network nonlocality, such methods are not applicable because the problem of finding a network local model is no longer an instance of convex optimization.
+One important remark is that in standard Bell nonlocality, the problem of finding a local model for a given behavior (if one such model exists) is substantially easier.
+In fact, it reduces to a feasibility problem in linear programming, for which there are algorithms that can provide an explicit model in case the behavior is local, or a Bell inequality violated by the behavior in case it is not local \cite{scarani}.
+In network nonlocality, such methods are not applicable because the problem of finding a network-local model is no longer an instance of convex optimization.